 - Licensed acupuncture therapists.
 Health professionals who reduce pain and improve physical functioning by inserting fine needles into the skin at various points on the body.

-See also Specialists Who Treat Back Pain for an overview of the many types of medical specialists who treat spinal conditions such as osteoarthritis and related conditions, such as degenerative discs.
+See Specialists Who Treat Back Pain for an overview of the many types of medical specialists who treat spinal conditions such as osteoarthritis and related conditions, such as degenerative discs.